transportfoundry/censusr/README.md

 [![Build Status](https://travis-ci.org/transportfoundry/censusr.svg?branch=master)](https://travis-ci.org/transportfoundry/censusr)

+> We have decided to deprecate censusr and instead use (and contribute) to [tidycensus](https://github.com/walkerke/tidycensus).
+Censusr will remain on CRAN, but support will discontinue.

 Access data hosted by the US Census Bureau.

 The Census has made a very nice API for data scientists to access their data